 Wulf the Saxon – Return to the days of the Norman invasion of England and fight alongside a nobleman serving the last of England’s Anglo-Saxon monarchs.
 Wulf of Steyning, a Saxon thane loyal to King Harold Godwinson, boldly captures a castle in the Welsh wars, risks his life to rescue his shipwrecked sovereign, and combats Norsemen at the Battle of Stamford Bridge.
 Wulf and his comrades resolutely stand by King Harold in a series of adventures that climax at the Battle of Hastings.

 When we choose books filled with adventure, humor, and intrigue, we are much more likely to keep our boys on the edges of their seats.
-I hope this guide helps you to find a book or two that you and your boys will enjoy!
+I hope this guide helps you to find a book or two that you and your kids will enjoy!

 And be sure to check out the other great Reading List posts from iHN bloggers at iHomeschool Network.